magoo/Blockchain-Graveyard/advice.md

 ### About

 This started as `bitcoin_breaches.txt` on my laptop.
-After 30 or so entries, I figured this would help bring [Starting Up Security][SUSS] to the bitcoin / ethereum community.
-A much more broad list exists [here at bitcointalk][bitcointalk].
+After 30 or so entries, I figured this would help bring [Starting Up Security][SUSS] to the BTC / ETH community.
+A much more broad list exists [here at bitcointalk][bitcointalk] that includes scams and fraud.

 Feel free to suggest additions to the graveyard or advice section in pull requests.